Wondering what to eat when you visit Argentina? Here are the most typical Argentinian foods that you must try.

 What’s the most popular street food in Argentina?

-The most popular street food in Argentina is choripán, which is a grilled sausage served on a crusty bread roll.
+The most popular street food in Argentina is choripán, which is a grilled chorizo sausage served on a crusty bread roll.
 It’s often topped with chimichurri sauce, a tangy and flavourful sauce that’s a staple in Argentine cuisine.

 What’s the national drink of Argentina?